Yang Nandi: Early life and career

 Nandi was the son of Yang Maosou, a Di chieftain from Qingshui County in Lueyang Commandery, who in 296, led his followers to Chouchi and declared independence during Qi Wannian's rebellion in Qinzhou and Yongzhou.

 In an unspecified year, Nandi sent his adopted son to Liangzhou for a business trip.
 However, he was caught and executed by the provincial inspector, Zhang Guang (張光) when it was discovered that he had illegally sold a slave.
-Nandi was angry when he heard of his son's death and bore a grudge with Zhang Guang.
+Nandi was angry when he heard of his son's death and bore a grudge against Zhang Guang.

 By 313, Zhang Guang was at war with a rebel named Yang Hu (楊虎).
 Both sides called for Chouchi to aid them and Maosou chose to support Zhang Guang in their conflict.
 Nandi was sent to assist Zhang Guang but due to their bad history and Zhang's refusal to grant him funds, Nandi was not eager to help him.
-Meanwhile, Yang Hu decided to win over Nandi with bribes and also told him that Zhang Guang was in possession of innumerous amount of treasure for Nandi to take if he were to fight him.
+Meanwhile, Yang Hu decided to win over Nandi with bribes and also told him that Zhang Guang possessed innumerous amount of treasure for Nandi to take if he were to fight him.
 In the end, Nandi agreed to join Yang Hu but waited to catch Zhang Guang off guard.

 Zhang Guang and Yang Hu's armies met with one another later that year.
 Zhang Guang had his son Zhang Mengchang (張孟萇) lead the front while Nandi defended the rear.
 As the two sides fought, Nandi attacked Mengchang from behind.
 Nandi and Yang Hu routed Zhang Guang's army and killed Zhang Mengchang.
-Zhang Guang retreated back into Hanzhong where he died shortly after and was succeeded by his son Zhang Mai (張邁).
+Zhang Guang retreated back into Hanzhong, where he died shortly after and was succeeded by his son Zhang Mai (張邁).
 However, in a later battle, Zhang Mai went missing and was replaced by his subordinate Hu Zixu (胡子序).

 Nandi and Yang Hu pressed on into Hanzhong, causing Hu Zixu to abandon the city.
 The attackers dug up Zhang Guang's grave and had his corpse burnt.
 Nandi then took Zhang Guang's dancers and instrument before appointing himself the new Inspector of Liangzhou.
-In 314, Yang Hu plundered the region and fled to Cheng Han.
-Around the same time, the people of Liangzhou rose up against Nandi and ousted him back to Chouchi before surrendering their territory over to Cheng Han.
+In 314, Yang Hu plundered the region and fled to Cheng-Han.
+Around the same time, the people of Liangzhou rose up against Nandi and ousted him back to Chouchi before surrendering their territory over to Cheng-Han.